CyberObiOne/crypto/akash/README.md

 ```
 akash keys add "$KEY_NAME" --keyring-backend "$KEYRING_BACKEND"
 ```
-You need to setup a passwrod.
+You need to setup a password.
 It will be used in future to confirm your transactions.

 If you want to export existing address:
 ```